-- Level 1: Student speaks inaudibly, lacks expression while performing, and does not use the voice of the character, even with teacher assistance. - Level 2: Student speaks audibly but is inconsistent in using the voice of the character.
-Expression is mechanical. - Level 3: Student speaks clearly, using the voice of the character, and can be heard and understood.
-Expression is fluent and lively. - Level 4: Student uses exceptionally expressive and fluent language and creates a lively interpretation of the character.
+Level 1: Student speaks inaudibly, lacks expression while performing, and does not remember the character's actions or speech.

+Level 2: Student speaks audibly and portrays the correct actions and speech but lacks expression while performing.

+Level 3: Student speaks clearly, portrays the correct actions and speech, and is expressive in words and actions.

+Level 4: Student portrays the correct actions and speech, uses very expressive language, and creates a lively interpretation of the character.